WhitmanCSCapstone/git_workshop_CO2020/README.md

 Part 3: Making a change
 -----------------------

-When managing issues, it is in good practice to create new branches for each one.
-A "branch" is a series of changes.
+It's good practice to create a new branch whenever work begins on an issue.
+A branch is a series of changes.
 The main branch is called `master`, and other branches contain changes that `master` doesn't have yet.
-This git feature is very useful, particularly because it allows us to effectively save our progress when we want to work on new things.
+This feature lets us save our progress on one issue when switching to work on another.

 We'll make a new branch for our changes.
-A branch is normally named after a feature, but we want to make sure our branch names don't conflict with one another.
+A branch is normally named after a bug or feature, but we want to make sure our branch names don't conflict with one another.
 For this exercise, name your branch something arbitrary that's unique within this class: